g7mzr/db-php/docs/33_API_DataAccess.md

  * @param array  $insertData The name of the fields and data to be inserted
  * @param array  $searchdata The field and data to be used in the "WHERE" clause *
- * @return boolean True if insert is ok or WEBTEMPLATE error type *
+ * @return boolean True if insert is ok or DB error type *
  * @access public
  */